Physics of radio antennas: Antenna Measurements

 \section{Antenna Measurements}

 EM analysis of antenna, as discussed in sections \ref{sec2}, \ref{sec3} and \ref{sec4} are mathematically rigorous, time consuming, and prone to error.
-We therefore, mostly, rely on simulations.
-But simulations also need to be verified.
+We therefore, mostly to manufacture more realistic antennas, rely on simulations.
+However, simulations also need to be verified.
 Therefore, antennas used in radio neutrino and cosmic ray experiments are characterized in a radio-quiet environment: an EM anechoic chamber.
 The instrument used to spec an antenna at an anechoic chamber is called a vector network analyzer (VNA).
-In this section, along with discussing different antenna characteristics, we show the measurements of an ARA \cite{1} bottom Vertically Polarized (Bottom VPol) antenna.
+In this section, along with discussing different antenna characteristics, we show the measurements of an ARA \cite{1} bottom Vertically Polarized (Bottom VPol or BVPol) antenna.